Entropy solutions to macroscopic IPM: Introduction

 \subsection{Macroscopic IPM}

 In spite of this difficulty, there have been several attempts to understand the evolution of such an initial configuration at least in the coarse grained picture.
 Namely, on one hand Felix Otto discovered that in Lagrangian formulation IPM is a gradient flow and he suggested in the unstable situation a relaxation based on the corresponding minimizing movements scheme in the Wasserstein setting \cite{otto1999} (JKO scheme).
 On the other hand in \cite{Cordoba_Faraco_Gancedo} it was shown that IPM can be recast as a differential inclusion in the Tartar framework and therefore fits the De Lellis-Sz\'ekelyhidi adaptation of convex integration in hydrodynamics \cite{DeL-Sz-DI,DeL-Sz-Adm}.
 Subsequently, the full relaxation of the differential inclusion has been computed in \cite{Sz-ipm} leading to a concept of coarse-grained solutions (subsolutions in the convex integration jargon).
 In Section \ref{sec:relaxation} we present precise definitions and review the historical landmarks of the theory.
+As an overview the reader can also find two diagrams, one concerning the various notions of (sub)solutions occurring in the paper and their relations, see Figure \ref{fig:table_of_solutions}, and another concerning the steps of the relaxations, see Figure \ref{fig:epic_diagram}.

 Let us remark that it also has been proven in \cite{Sz-ipm} that in the case of a flat interface Otto's relaxation selects a convex integration subsolution, which turns out to be the global in time entropy solution to a one-dimensional Burgers equation, reconciling both relaxation theories.
 In the case of a non-flat interface, the theory of convex integration starting from \cite{Castro_Cordoba_Faraco} has provided a number of subsolutions \cite{ACF,Foerster-Sz,Noisette-Sz,Castro_Faraco_Mengual_2}.
-In all these situations the starting point is an ansatz for the coarse grained density $\bar \rho$ and no selection criterion is available.
+In all these situations the starting point is an ansatz for the coarse grained density $\bar \rho$ and for the growth of the mixing zone motivated in analogy to the flat case.
+These subsolutions show that also on a macroscopical level plenty of different evolutions are possible, such that a selection, which so far has not been available, has to be made for an attempt to claim uniqueness.